-- □ Collect and verify the return of all test booklets and answer sheets at the conclusion of testing each day.
-Use Appendix C to track the return of materials to secure storage.
-No one should review test booklets prior to scoring. - ☐ Make sure used English Language Arts Test Session 1 booklets are separated from used Session 2 booklets and that used Mathematics Test Session 1 booklets are separated from used Session 2 booklets. - □ At the conclusion of the English Language Arts tests, separate used Session 1 booklets and Session 2 booklets.
+- ☐ Collect and verify the return of all test booklets and answer sheets at the conclusion of testing each day.
+Use the Secure Materials Tracking Log located in Appendix C to track the return of materials to secure storage.
+No one should review test booklets prior to scoring. - ☐ Make sure used English Language Arts Test Session 1 booklets are separated from used Session 2 booklets and that used Mathematics Test Session 1 booklets are separated from used Session 2 booklets. - ☐ At the conclusion of the English Language Arts tests, separate used Session 1 booklets and Session 2 booklets.
 Remove each student's Answer Sheet 1 from the student's English Language Arts Test Session 1 booklet and insert it inside the front cover of that student's Session 2 booklet.
-Used and unused English Language Arts Session 1 booklets must be returned to Questar.
 English Language Arts Test Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 1, unless locally scored. - At the conclusion of the Mathematics Tests, separate used Session 1 booklets and Session 2 booklets.
-Remove each student's Answer Sheet 1 from the student's Mathematics Test Session 1 booklet and send only the answer sheets to the RIC or Large-City Scanning Center.
-Used and unused Mathematics Test Session 1 booklets must be returned to Questar.
-Mathematics Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 2. - ☐ Check the condition of the answer sheets to ensure that: - · Absences, refusals, and exempt status have been recorded. - Student information is correct and matches student labels on the backs of all test booklets. - Selected score circles have been darkened completely. - No stray marks appear on the answer sheet. - ☐ Securely store all test material.
+Remove each student's Answer Sheet 1 from the student's Mathematics Test Session 1 booklet and send only the answer sheets to the Regional Information Center or Large-City Scanning Center.
+Mathematics Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 2. - ☐ Check the condition of the answer sheets to ensure that: - Absences, refusals, and exempt status have been recorded. - Student information is correct and matches student labels on the backs of all test booklets. - Selected score circles have been darkened completely. - No stray marks appear on the answer sheet. - ☐ For more information on the handling of all paper test booklets and secure materials, please see Part 3, After Testing.

-Appendix A2: School Administrator's Checklist for CBT
+Appendix A2: School Administrator's Checklist for Computer-Based Testing